Church of Santa Maria Novella, a 13-century Dominican church rich in art.

 Florence's Duomo, (Cattedrale di Santa Maria del Fiore 聖母百花大教堂),

-with colorful facade and the frist dome built since the Pantheon in Rome.
+with colorful facade and the first dome built since the Pantheon in Rome.

 The queue to go inside the Duomo was always long, winding around the block,

-so we did not get to go inside.
+so we did not attempt to go inside.